The Hollis Lab

 9/1/16: The lab has moved to the EPFL in Lausanne and our Swiss National Science Foundation-funded project on sexually antagonistic selection has officially begun!

-9/16/16: Masters students Rohan Ravel and Michael Jardine have successfully defended their Masters theses.
+9/16/16: Masters students Rohan Ravel and Michael Jardine successfully defended their Masters theses!

 6/8/16